ydahal1/ydahal1/ReadMe.md

-How does Darth Vader like his toast?
-On the dark side.
+How many South Americans does it take to change a lightbulb?
+A Brazilian

 [
-Mon Apr 13 00:48:14 UTC 2026
+Tue Apr 14 00:48:51 UTC 2026
  ]